pattersam/citypulse-etl/docs/report.md

 ...
 ```

-Since the data model has implemented with column data type, foriegn key, uniqueness constraints, these constraints are checked upon writing and are raised as exceptions by SQLAlchemy if they are violated.
-Transaction sessions are used to ensure that a only a successful pipeline is committed to the database.
+Since the data model has implemented with column data type, foriegn key, uniqueness constraints, these constraints are checked upon insertion and are raised as exceptions by SQLAlchemy if they are violated.
+Transaction sessions are used to ensure that a only valid insertions from a completely sucessful pipeline is committed to the database.

 ## Discussion